Epirius/Obsidian-Notes/Algorithms/Interval scheduling.md

-as long as you are allowed to take another action, you take the action that looks the best.

-### Interval scheduling

 ```
 Input: I = { I1, I2, I3 ... }
 Output: a maximum set S ∈ I of pairwise non-overlapping intervals